Planning Your Visit

 If necessary, and if available, and if the Museum is not too busy, we may be able to let you fill out a waiver at the Museum.
 It would be better to come prepared.

 You will have to come back another time.

 How do I pay?

 You pay when you arrive.
 We accept cash, checks or credit cards.
 Checks should be made payable to The International Museum of World War II.
-Contributions above the required amount are welcome to support our educational programs, operations, and capital campaign.
+Contributions above the required amount are welcome to support our educational programs, operations, and annual appeal.

 Is the Museum appropriate for children?

 We believe the Museum is not appropriate for children younger than 12 years of age.
 We do admit young people 12 to 18 years old with the understanding that they will stay with their parent or guardian throughout the visit.

 What about groups?